-So you muster every ounce of courage you have, and you ask your audience a question.
+So you muster every ounce of courage you have, and you ask a question hoping for audience response.

 And no one answers.